astronomer/docs/astro/best-practices/deploy-with-api.md

 In addition to manually triggering project, DAG, and image deploys, you can create scripts that trigger specific code deploys depending on whether there have been changes to DAGs or files used to build the project image.

-The following code example shows the recommended steps for you to use to create a bash script that triggers different code deploys depending on the files changed in your project.
+In this section, you can read a description of the process that the following code example shows the recommended way to combine the previous scripts to  trigger different code deploys depending on the files changed in your project.
 This example demonstrates how to combine all three types of deploys and the conditional logic for when to deploy each.

 :::info